kgajera/hrvst-cli/README.md

 hrvst start
 ```

-You will be prompted to pick a project and task assignment.
+You will be prompted to pick a project and task assignment or you can use an [alias](/docs/commands/Alias.md)!

 ### Appending notes to a timer